ssb22/indexer/README.md

 ------------------------

 © Silas S. Brown, licensed under Apache 2.

-* Android is a trademark of Google LLC.
+Android is a trademark of Google LLC.

-* Apache is a registered trademark of The Apache Software Foundation.
+Apache is a registered trademark of The Apache Software Foundation, which from February to July 2023 acknowledged the Chiricahua Apache, the Choctaw Apache, the Fort Sill Apache, the Jicarilla Apache, the Mescalero Apache, the Lipan Apache, the Apache Tribe of Oklahoma, the Plains Apache, the San Carlos Apache, the Tonto Apache, the White Mountain Apache, the Yavapai Apache and the Apache Alliance.

-* Javascript is a trademark of Oracle Corporation in the US.
+Javascript is a trademark of Oracle Corporation in the US.

-* Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.

-* Mac is a trademark of Apple Inc.
+Mac is a trademark of Apple Inc.

-* Microsoft is a registered trademark of Microsoft Corp.
+Microsoft is a registered trademark of Microsoft Corp.

-* MP3 is a trademark that was registered in Europe to Hypermedia GmbH Webcasting but I was unable to confirm its current holder.
+MP3 is a trademark that was registered in Europe to Hypermedia GmbH Webcasting but I was unable to confirm its current holder.

-* Python is a trademark of the Python Software Foundation.
+Python is a trademark of the Python Software Foundation.

-* Unicode is a registered trademark of Unicode, Inc. in the United States and other countries.
+Unicode is a registered trademark of Unicode, Inc. in the United States and other countries.

-* Windows is a registered trademark of Microsoft Corp.
+Windows is a registered trademark of Microsoft Corp.

-* Any other trademarks I mentioned without realising are trademarks of their respective holders.
+Any other trademarks I mentioned without realising are trademarks of their respective holders.